-- 2 The short-term incentive ("STI") plan is available to the Executive, Management and Non-Union staff of - 3 CNPI.
-Unionized employees do not participate in the STI plan and do not receive incentive - 4 compensation. - 5 FORMAT - 6 CNPI's STI plan includes both an individual and a corporate component for all Executive, Management - 7 and Non-Union staff.
-Key aspects of this plan together with the targets are outlined below. - 8 MINIMUM CORPORATE PERFORMANCE CRITERION - 9 Prior to any incentive payments being made, a minimum corporate performance criterion, or trigger, - 10 must be reached.
-CNPI must achieve a pre-determined corporate threshold/target as approved by the - 11 Board of Directors of FortisOntario Inc. ("FortisOntario"); otherwise, no incentive payments will be - made.
-For more information on these criterion, see "Corporate Targets" below. - 13 PAYOUT SUMMARY - 14 Basis - 15 The STI payout is based on a percentage of annual salary and ranges between 7.5% and 50% depending - on position.
-STI's objectives are set annually and establish criteria upon which the corporation and the - individual performance are to be measured.
-The objectives are then scored which will result in an STI - rating that averages between 0% and 150%. - 19 The incentive regime is structured in a manner that emphasizes the greater ability of the more senior - 20 individuals to affect corporate performance by making a greater portion of their compensation - 21 dependent on corporate as opposed to individual performance.
+- 6 CNPI's STI plan includes both an individual and a corporate component for all Executive, Management - 7 and Non-Union staff.
+Key aspects of this plan together with the targets are outlined below.

+8 MINIMUM CORPORATE PERFORMANCE CRITERION

+- 9 Prior to any incentive payments being made, a minimum corporate performance criterion, or trigger, - 10 must be reached.
+CNPI must achieve a pre-determined corporate threshold/target as approved by the - 11 Board of Directors of FortisOntario Inc. ("FortisOntario"); otherwise, no incentive payments will be - 12 made.
+For more information on these criterion, see "Corporate Targets" below.

+13 PAYOUT SUMMARY

+- 14 Basis - 15 The STI payout is based on a percentage of annual salary and ranges between 7.5% and 50% depending - 16 on position.
+STI's objectives are set annually and establish criteria upon which the corporation and the - 17 individual performance are to be measured.
+The objectives are then scored which will result in an STI - 18 rating that averages between 0% and 150%. - 19 The incentive regime is structured in a manner that emphasizes the greater ability of the more senior - 20 individuals to affect corporate performance by making a greater portion of their compensation - 21 dependent on corporate as opposed to individual performance.
 For the President and CEO, and Vice - 22 Presidents, 70% of the STI is based on corporate performance and 30% on individual performance.
-For - the balance of Management and Non-Union staff the STI is based on 25% corporate performance and - 24 75% individual performance. - 25 Corporate Targets - 26 Corporate targets may include the following: cost reduction, capital project completion, customer - 27 service, safety and environment, regulatory compliance, employee training, and reliability.
-Accordingly, - 28 all corporate incentive payments included in the 2017 Actual to 2022 Test Year relate to benefits to - 29 ratepayers as described below.
-Corporate measures have three performance levels and are reflective of - 30 key corporate targets or goals.
+For - 23 the balance of Management and Non-Union staff the STI is based on 25% corporate performance and - 24 75% individual performance.